MultiVariate (Dynamic) Generalized Additive Models

 using: devtools::install_github("nicholasjclark/mvgam")

-software must be installed (along with either rstan
+installed (along with either rstan

 and/or cmdstanr

-, please refer to installation links for Stan
+).
+Please refer to installation links for Stan

 with rstan